China's Xi and retired U.S. general both talk 'war.' But don't panic.

 "Are we going to see a conflict soon, like Steve Bannon's doomsday proclamation?
 I tend to be a little less apocalyptic than that.
 I tend to think that cooler heads will eventually prevail," Pantucci added.

-One thing to remember in this discussion, according to experts, is that China is not Russia.
+One thing to remember, according to experts, is that China is not Russia.

 Russia has a relatively small economy and is less powerful than it was 30 years ago.
-It punches above its weight by sewing chaos, and using hard power in places such as Syria, Ukraine and Georgia, not to mention the ever-present threat of nuclear annihilation.
+It punches above its weight by sowing chaos and using hard power in places like Syria, Ukraine and Georgia, not to mention the ever-present threat of nuclear annihilation.

-"That is not China's game; China's game is to become the world's biggest power," Pantucci says.
+"That is not China's game; China's game is to become the world's biggest power," Pantucci said.
 "It doesn't want a nuclear war, because nuclear war is not conducive to growth."

 Those seeking reassurance can also look to the trade war that is starting to bite on both sides of the Pacific.

-Note: CORRECTION: (Nov.
-4, 2018, 5:30 p.m.
-ET) An earlier version of this article misstated when the Trump administration approved the sale of $330 million of F-16 parts to Taiwan.
-The sale was approved in September, not October.